Leyka/hover-rails/README.md

 ## Scss/Sass

-If you're using a preprocessor, paste this line if you're using `Scss` in your `application.scss`
+If you're using a preprocessor like `Scss`, paste this line in your `application.scss`

 ```scss
 @import 'hover';
 ```

-Or if you prefer `Sass`, then paste this line
+Or if you prefer `Sass`, then paste this in your `application.sass`

 ```sass
 @import hover
 ```